TNieminen/devops/vh3/src/imed/README.md

 # Description
+This services uses rabbitMQ as its messaging backbone and provides the following functionalities:
 - Subscribes for messages from my.o
 - Publishes message to my.i
 - Every time IMED receives a message from topic my.o: